Dale Hunter

-Dale Robert Hunter (born July 31, 1960) is a Canadian former professional ice hockey player and the former head coach of the Washington Capitals of the National Hockey League and current co-owner, president, and two-time Memorial Cup-winning head coach of the London Knights of the Ontario Hockey League.
+Dale Robert Hunter (born July 31, 1960) is a Canadian former professional ice hockey player and the former head coach of the Washington Capitals of the National Hockey League and current co-owner, president, and head coach of the London Knights of the Ontario Hockey League.
 He was born in Petrolia, Ontario, but grew up in nearby (13 km) Oil Springs, Ontario.
 He is the middle of three Hunter brothers, with older brother Dave and younger brother Mark, to play in the NHL.

 NHL career

 Quebec Nordiques

 He was selected 41st overall by the Quebec Nordiques in the 1979 NHL Entry Draft.
 He would begin his NHL career a year later in 1980 and played seven years with the Nordiques.

 According to his former Quebec Nordiques coach Michel Bergeron, even though Hunter was nicknamed the "Nuisance" on ice (La Petite Peste in French), he was known to be "humble" in the dressing room and a sort of "gentleman", close to all the players.
 He was the "perfect player", always the first to arrive at practice and ready to do all his best for the team.
 Thanks to his charisma, Hunter was a fan favourite in both Quebec and Washington.
 His leaving Quebec was seen as an obvious "mistake" linked to the team's future decline.